About Health Insurance

 We suggest that you tailor your health insurance to your needs so you aren't paying for what you don't need.

-iSelect has recently reviewed what Australian's are paying in additional tax related to private health insurance.
+iSelect has reviewed what Australian's are paying in additional tax related to private health insurance.
 A report released by the Australian Taxation Office has shown that people without private health cover are paying on average an extra of around $630 a year in tax through the Medicare Levy Surcharge.
 (Source: ATO Tax Statistics, 2007)

 iSelect - a better way to buy private health insurance